-Level Check using the G3 Guidelines.
-Furthermore, the 2012 SR identified key indicators vis-à-vis the ISO 26000 standard on social responsibility.
+Beginning 2013, the SR of the Company was integrated into the glossy annual report, following the GRI international guidelines on Sustainability Reporting, with a B+ level, and checked by an independent external review committee.
+In 2013, the annual report with the SR was reviewed by a panel of independent experts.

+In 2014, the sustainability efforts of the Company were discussed into the glossy annual report.
+The Company is preparing a more detailed SR for release in 2015.

 Anti-corruption programmes and procedures?

 The Code of Conduct expressly provides that bribes are against Petron policy and that Petron and its employees and officers shall neither solicit, receive nor offer or make, directly or indirectly, any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are intended or perceived to obtain business or uncompetitive favors for the conduct of its business.

 Anti-corruption is also specifically set out as a policy in the Code of Conduct and is an offense punishable by disciplinary action under the Company Rules and Regulations on Discipline.

 Training on anti-corruption is included in the values and leadership training seminars and employee orientation programs.

-Safeguarding creditors' rights The Code of Conduct expressly requires employees and officers at all times to be guided by the Company's vision and mission which highlight professionalism, integrity, fairness, commitment to excellence, and care of the environment as the core values of the Company.
-Petron insists that these values be observed in all aspects of business and expects the same in its relationships with all those with whom it does business.
-Petron ensures that is able to meet its commitment as they arise.
-It also ensures that reports required under its facility agreements are timely delivered to the creditors.
+those with whom it does business.